 To investigate the robustness of dual traders' liquidity-providing role, we explore whether there are differences when the supply of liquidity is more likely to be strained: times when there are large price changes or when there are fewer locals in the market.
-Accordingly, we compute correlations between DT CTI 1 signed order flow and signed order flow rest market during times when there are "large" price swings.
-We define a price swing as large when the absolute price change in time interval t exceeds the sample average of absolute price changes in a given contract for that day.
-If dual traders were liquidity providers at times when they are needed most, we should expect to see stronger negative and significant correlations between these two signed order flows.
-Once again, we do not formally present these results, which are available on request.
+Accordingly, we compute correlations between personal netbuy and customer netbuy during times when there are "large" price swings.
+We define a price swing as large when the absolute price change, in time interval t, exceeds the sample average of absolute price changes in a given contract for that day.
+If dual traders were liquidity providers during times they are needed most, we should expect to see stronger negative and statistically significant correlations between these two signed order flows.

-Almost all correlations are negative and statistically significant (except a few in the live cattle contract), indicating that dual traders' personal trades tend to be liquidity providing.
-We also conduct both t-tests (parametric) and Wilcoxon signed rank (non parametric) tests on the difference between the current set of correlations and correlations in Table 2 (the baseline case) and find these two sets of correlations are not statistically different.
-The implication is that dual traders are at least as strong a liquidity provider during times of large price swings as they are in any situation.
+We find that almost all correlations are negative and most of them are statistically significant, indicating that dual traders' personal trades tend to be liquidity providing.
+However, both parametric and non-parametric tests reveal that the difference between the current set of correlations and correlations in Table 2 Panel D (the baseline case) is not statistically distinct.
+Thus, dual traders appear to be at least as strong a liquidity provider during times of large price swings as they are in any situation.

-Next, we compute correlations between DT CTI 1 signed order flow and signed order flow rest market during times when there are "fewer" locals on the market providing liquidity.
-We define a market to have fewer locals when the number of locals in time interval t is below the sample average of the number of locals in a given contract for that day.
-If dual traders were liquidity providers at times when fewer locals are present, we would expect to see stronger negative and significant correlations between these two signed order flows.
-We find evidence that dual traders' personal trades do tend to be liquidity providing.
-Specifically, upon conducting both t-tests and Wilcoxon signed rank tests on the difference between the current set of correlations and those in Table 2 (the baseline case), we find that the current set of correlations is significantly more negative.
-That is, dual traders' role as liquidity suppliers appears to become even more important when other liquidity suppliers (such as locals) are in short supply.
+Next, we compute correlations between personal netbuy and customer netbuy during times when there are "fewer" locals on the market providing liquidity.
+We define a market to have fewer locals when the number of locals, in time interval t, is below the sample average of the number of locals in a given contract for that day.
+If dual traders were liquidity providers at times when fewer locals are present, we would expect to see stronger (and statistically significant) negative correlations between these two signed order flows.
+In fact, we do find evidence that dual traders' personal trades tend to be liquidity providing.
+However, upon conducting both t-tests and Wilcoxon signed rank tests on the difference between the current set of correlations and those in Table 2 Panel D (the baseline case), we find that the current set of correlations is numerically more negative, but not statistically distinct, from the correlations in the baseline case.
+That is, dual traders' role as liquidity suppliers appears to be at least as strong when other liquidity suppliers (such as locals) are in short supply.